crnkofe/blog/2021-01-18_context/README.md

 These scripts were tested with Python 3.7.3

-To run the simple sample do:
+To run simple sample do:
 ```bash
 python3 context_simple.py ./winequality-red.csv
 ```

-To run the full sample do:
+To run full sample do:
 ```bash
 python3 context_demo.py -f ./winequality-red.csv -s ";"
 ```